Config

 assuming the config file is config_demo.json.

-From version 1.3.4 a context manager equivalent is provided.
-This can be used in the following manner:
+A context manager equivalent is also provided.
+This can be used like the following:

 with etiq.etiq_config("./config_demo.json"):